pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Aanlysis-I-The-Math-of-LDA.md

 # The Dirichlet Distribution

 Recall that the Beta distribution is dubbed the probability distribution for probabilities, because its values (and not just the associated probabilities) take on the range of $0$ to $1$.
 The Beta is a special case of the Dirichlet where $K$, the number of categories, is equal to $2$.
-The Dirichlet is an abstraction of the Beta, dubbed a "distribution over distributions", specifically with regard to categorical (Multinomial) data, as it obeys 'the simplex constraint' of generating probability vectors that sum to $1$ for any discrete number of categories.
+The Dirichlet is an abstraction of the Beta, dubbed a "distribution over distributions", specifically with regard to categorical (Multinomial) data, as it obeys 'the simplex constraint' by generating probability vectors that sum to 1 for any discrete number of categories, serving as a prior for multiple multinomial distributions.

-For the mathematically inclined, the probability distribution/mass functions for the above-mentioned distributions are as follows.
-There is further explanation below, in case (like me) you find it difficult to extract intuition from mathematical symbols alone.
+For the mathematically inclined, the probability distribution/mass functions for the above-mentioned distributions are as follows; But I certainly don't expect you to extract a complete intuition from the mathematical formulas alone.

 **formula for Beta**